 - Ongoing professional developement wortkshops on incorporating technology into the science classroom

 - Mentoring support in students' first year of teaching

-The Hunter Noyce Scholars program is funded through a grant (award no. 0833134) from the National Science Foundation to support talented STEM (science, technology, engineering and math) majors who wish to pursue teacher certification in teaching high school math or science in high needs schools.
-The grant also provides support to STEM majors who previously may not have considered becoming a teacher.
+The Hunter Noyce Scholars program is funded through a grant (award no. 1540780) from the National Science Foundation to support talented science majors who wish to pursue teacher certification in teaching high school science in high needs schools.
+The grant also provides support to science majors who previously may not have considered becoming a teacher.